vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/blog.md

 Sometimes, you may not want some of your articles to be copied by others, or you want others to automatically generate a piece of copyright information to the clipboard when copying.

 You can configure this content on the page.
-Setting `noCopy: true` in frontmatter will disable copying of this page, and setting `noSelect: true` will disable the selection of this page.
+Setting `copyright.noCopy` to `true` in frontmatter will disable copying of this page, and setting `copyright.noSelect` to `true` will disable the selection of this page.

-You can also use `minLength` to set the minimum number of characters to trigger copying or append copyright information.
+You can also use `copyright.minLength` to set the minimum number of characters to trigger copying or append copyright information.
 The default is `100`.